 A crucial make or break UX design skill, user research determines how you connect your user-centric product to the market and the company’s vision/mission.
 The skillset includes thorough user identification, background research, competitor product research, and other quantitative-qualitative research.

 You need to have organizational skills for handling and controlling complex sets of data — structured and unstructured — on a priority basis.
 Then, you can further mold this information into an architecture for an easy navigational experience through the website/product.
+Here you can read the article about information architecture in UX and how to make it.

 As a UX designer, you’ll first draw rough sketches or blueprints of the website screen, known as wireframes, including low-fidelity/early-stage wireframes and high-fidelity/later stage wireframes.
 This UX design skill is used throughout the design process, and it is essential for catching possible mistakes in the interface.